 People have been using Google as a primary source of information and to get an answer to their queries for years now.
 Now, however, Google is emerging as a primary medium that businesses use to showcase their products and services online.

 Google My Business was launched in 2014 and has seen a steady rise ever since.
 9 out of every 10 people searching for a business search for it online using search engines.
-Local SEO Service providers understood this fact and that is why the focus is to optimize GMB profiles of businesses.
+Local SEO Service providers understand this fact and that is why the focus is to optimize GMB profiles of businesses.

 If you have not yet created a GMB profile, you have been missing out on a lot of potential leads.
 Now, it is as important to optimize your as it is to optimize your website.
-The reason is that it is the forefront of your business for all the people using Google search to find businesses online.
+The reason is that it is at the forefront of your business for all the people using Google search to find businesses online.

 This blog is all about Google posts.
 You will learn everything about posting on your GMB profile so that you can benefit from greater outreach and visibility.
 First, it is important to have an optimized GMB profile so here to set up a GMB profile.
 You can see more details on Google my business news on our weekly roundup.